prof-rossetti/georgetown-opim-243-201901/projects/exec-dash.md

 ### Information Input Requirements

 Your program should be able to process any one of these provided [monthly sales CSV files](/projects/exec-dash/data/), in any order.
-The CSV files will reside inside a "data" sub-directory of your project repository.
-Instructors will use the same or similar files during the evaluation process.
+These CSV files should reside inside a "data" sub-directory of your project repository.
+Instructors will use the same and/or similar files during the evaluation process.
 You can assume that each of these CSV files will have a name resembling "sales-`YYYYMM`.csv" (where `YYYY` represents the year and `MM` represents the month).
 And you can assume each of these CSV files will have the same header row (`date`, `product`, `unit price`, `units sold`, `sales price`).

 When the user runs the program, they should be prompted to select one of these CSV files to process.